leangjia/blender_docs/trunk/blender_docs/manual/interface/window_system/areas.rst

    :width: 250px
    :figwidth: 250px

-   The Properties Editor is being joined to the Outliner.
+   The Properties is being joined to the Outliner.

 Dragging from an area corner **outward** will *join* two areas.
 The area that will be closed gets a dark overlaid arrow.